paulveillard/cybersecurity-ssh/README.md

 That said, an attacker only needs a couple of keys to gain unauthorized access.
 This is why SSH key sharing is something that should be monitored closely and limited when possible.

+### Static SSH keys and embedded keys

+Security professionals and IT administrators don’t often change keys because they fear that something might be forgotten along the way.
+However, this creates a lot of static keys, which can quickly open a backdoor for potential cyberattackers, should they find them.

+Furthermore, keys embedded within scripts and applications can also become static.
+Administrators avoid changing them as they don’t understand the underlying code and they don’t want to cause a system outage.
+But these static embedded keys can become an issue just like other static SSH keys.